wangkx/Ingress-Configuration-1/HTTP-App-Routing.md

 ```

 ## Remove HTTP application routing
 The HTTP routing solution can be removed using the Azure CLI.
-To do so run the following command, substituting your AKS cluster and resource group name.
+(Kevin? remove - not before)To do so run the following command, substituting your AKS cluster and resource group name.

 ```
 az aks disable-addons --addons http_application_routing --name myAKSCluster --resource-group myResourceGroup --no-wait

 ```
 To delete resources, use the kubectl delete command.
-Specify the resource type, resource name, and namespace.
+Specify the resource type (Kevin?where), resource name (Kevin?where), and namespace.

 ```
 kubectl delete configmaps addon-http-application-routing-nginx-configuration --namespace kube-system